A little kindness

 Um, weird.

-Later I tried to put my groceries on the conveyor belt as Aidan was bound and determined to stand up in the seat of the cart.
+Later I tried to put my groceries on the conveyor belt as Tornado A was bound and determined to stand up in the seat of the cart.
 He was quite proud of himself.
 I had visions of him landing on his head on the hard, cold floor.
 I sat him down with a firm “no” and return to put another item or two on the belt to turn to repeat the process all over again.

 A Woman: No, no, little guy.
 Careful.